SkylineCommunications/dataminer-docs/connector-help/connector_help/Aritech_Access.md

 # Aritech Access

-With this driver, it is possible to read log files from **Aritech Access** devices.
+With this connector, it is possible to read log files from **Aritech Access** devices.

 ## About

-The Aritech Access is a virtual driver that reads the access log file and reports that are in the last passage in each location defined in **Location** parameters.
+The Aritech Access is a virtual connector that reads the access log file and reports that are in the last passage in each location defined in **Location** parameters.

 ## Installation and configuration

 ### Creation

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### File Reader